Vertical of the Month: e-Commerce

 While it may seem counterintuitive for e-commerce websites to offer physical pickup options, companies that have offered these services have been able to rake in additional business to help keep them afloat while the market levels out.

 Progressive Web Apps

-The key to successfully ride this trend is to work on developing a PWA for your e-commerce site.
-While desktop is still the preferred channel for making online purchases, marketers and advertisers that develop their PWAs early on can establish themselves as leaders before the competition and reap the benefits when the trend inevitably changes.
+The key to successfully riding this trend is to work on developing a PWA for your e-commerce site.
+While the desktop is still the preferred channel for making online purchases, marketers, and advertisers that develop their PWAs early on can establish themselves as leaders before the competition and reap the benefits when the trend inevitably changes.

 How to Build a Successful e-Commerce Campaign

 Instead of completely halting their spending, most consumers are investing their money in different ways and buying through new channels.
 Purchasing products online is more convenient than ever before, but marketers have to understand how their audiences are behaving to craft effective ads campaigns.